cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

      objects = EntryQuerySet.as_manager()
 ```

 These are all source changes!
-No encryption, no magick – application doesn't know that data will be encrypted/decrypted by external forces.
+No encryption, no magic – application doesn't know that data will be encrypted/decrypted by external forces.

 ### Step 4.
 Modify the network settings of web application